 Build out your resume and start applying to different nursing positions.

-Follow these tips to increase your chances of getting your raise.
+Follow the tips I mentioned to increase your chances of getting your raise.

 What other tips did we miss to help others figure out how to get a raise as a nurse?

 Please take a quick second to hit one of the share buttons to help spread the word and educate others.